 “Thank You, Lord Jesus, for being the bread of life to me.”

-We can confess our sins to the Lord and experience His forgiveness and cleansing each morning.
-This is very important as we fellowship with Him.
-We’ve all experienced how awkward it is to be around someone we’ve argued with or offended.
-It’s difficult to even talk with each other.
-We may care for each other, but a barrier separates us, making it hard to have a pleasant time together.
+Each morning we can confess our sins to the Lord Jesus as He makes us aware of them through our conscience.
+This is very important in our fellowship with Him.
+We’ve all experienced the awkwardness of being with someone we’ve argued with or offended.
+It’s difficult to even talk together.
+We may care for one another but a barrier separates us that makes it hard for us to have a pleasant time.

 Our relationship with the Lord Jesus is even more delicate.
 He lives in us and knows all things.
-Although He wants a personal relationship with us, He can’t tolerate sin.
-So when we’ve sinned or failed Him in some way, we sense a barrier separating us from Him.
+Although He wants to fellowship with us, He can’t tolerate sin.
+So when we’ve sinned or disobeyed Him, a barrier separates us from Him.

-But when we confess our sins to Him, we experience His forgiveness and washing.
-His cleansing blood removes the barrier, and we sense that there’s nothing between the Lord and us.
-Then we can fellowship freely with Him with a light and open heart.
+But we can confess our sins to Jesus to be forgiven and washed.
+The barrier is removed, and we sense peace between us and the Lord.
+We can once again fellowship freely with the Lord with a light and open heart.

-We can read His Word in the morning and use His Word to pray.
-At this time, it’s best not to read too many verses but to instead focus our prayer on one or two.
+We can read the Bible in the morning and even use it to pray.
+For this, it’s best not to read too many verses but to instead focus our prayer on one or two.
 We can use other times to study His Word.
-The goal here is to receive nourishment from it.
+The goal here is to be fed.

-Suppose you’re in John 4 in your regular Bible reading.
-You can read the chapter, or half of it if it’s a long chapter, and then pray over one or two verses the Lord touches you with.
-And you can use that Word as your prayer.
-For example, you could pray with verses 10 and 14: “Lord Jesus, You are the living water.
+We can read a chapter in the Bible, or half if it’s a long chapter, and then go back and pray with one or two verses the Lord touches us about.
+Suppose, for example, you read John 4 for your regular Bible reading, and verses 10 and 14 stand out to you.
+You can pray with these verses: “Lord Jesus, You’re the living water.
 Oh Lord, I come to You right now to drink of You.
-Only You can give me the water that quenches my deep thirst.
-Thank You, Lord, You are now the living water in me, even a fountain of water springing up into eternal life.
-Thank You, Lord, for being such a fountain to me.”
+You give me the water that quenches my deep thirst.
+Thank You, Lord, You are now the living water in me, a fountain of water springing up into eternal life.
+Keep me drinking You today.”

-Whatever else we do in the morning, to receive substantial nourishment we should always include some time in the Word in prayer.
-We can speak to the Lord with His Word and He can speak to us in His Word.
+Whatever else we may do during our morning time with Jesus, we should always include time in the Word in prayer to receive substantial nourishment.
+We can speak to Jesus with His Word and He can speak to us in His Word.
 As we pray over and with the Word of God, His Word nourishes, refreshes, enlightens, and strengthens us.

-Sometimes a hymn expresses what is in us better than our words can say and causes us to really open to the Lord.
-The mornings are a great time to spend to sing to Him.
-Ephesians 5:18 and 19 tell us that by singing with our hearts to the Lord, we can be filled in our spirit with His Spirit.
-At hymnal.net are many excellent hymns you can use and their accompanying music.
+Sometimes a hymn expresses our thoughts and feelings better than our own words can.
+Singing or prayerfully reading a hymn can open us deeply to the Lord Jesus.
+The mornings are a great time to sing to Him.
+Ephesians 5:18 and 19 tell us that singing with our hearts to the Lord is another way to be filled in our spirit with His Spirit.
+Hymnal.net is an excellent resource of hymns with their accompanying music.